giantswarm/rfc/capi-matrix/README.md

 ## Solution

-The solution proposed is to create a cluster-<provider> chart release for every Kubernetes/OS version is released.
+The solution proposed is to create a cluster-PROVIDER chart release for every Kubernetes/OS version is released.
 That way will help our automation to roll upgrades automatically when new version is published.

 But we would like to have a list of images attached to every Kubernetes version like: